joedougherty/distractinator/README.md

 `distractd`

 You will be walked through a few steps to ensure the script can communicate with your receiver.
-The setup process will also copy an example config file to your home directory.
+The setup process will also copy an example config file to your home directory, at `~/.distractinator.conf`.

 ### Specifying a logfile: ###
 By default, the log messages will print to stdout.
 You can specify a logfile location with the --log argument.